-To get the most SEO value out of your reciprocal links, you should earn them the right way.
+To get the most from Link exchange for SEO value, you should earn them the right way.
 In this section, we will discuss how you can do it properly.

 1. Aim for Partnerships Through Outreach

 Building links is all about building a professional relationship with each other.
 This leads to some kind of partnership within your niche.
 If you build links this way, exchanging links with a website will look like an exchange of trust for each other’s content.

 2. Bring Value